phetsims/calculus-grapher/doc/implementation-notes.md

 There are a number of query parameters for internal use.

 - `pointsPerCoordinate` sets the number of curves points per coordinates.
 The default value is 10.
-- `smoothingWindowWidth` sets the window width used in the smoothing function.
-The default value is 1.2 .
+- `smoothingStandardDeviation` sets the width used in the smoothing function.
+The default value is 0.25 .
 - `maxTilt` sets the maximum tilting angle (in tilt mode) of curves relative to the horizontal.
 The default value is 45.
 - `edgeSlopeFactor` sets the width of the rounded corner in pedestal mode (continuous trapezoidal-shaped curve with rounded corners).
 A larger value creates a wider edge.
 The default value is 1.5